In the end, Cuomo goes full Trump

 On Tuesday, New York Attorney General Letitia James released a damning report detailing the results of a four-month investigation into allegations of sexual harassment against the state’s three-term governor, Andrew Cuomo.
-The explosive review, which the AG requested after two state employees came forward in February with allegations that the governor had sexually harassed his staffers and created a toxic work environment, found that he had “sexually harassed a number of current and former New York State employees by, among other things, engaging in unwelcome and nonconsensual touching, as well as making numerous offensive comments of a suggestive and sexual nature that created a hostile work environment for women.”
-Moreover, the governor had attempted to retaliate against one of his accusers by smearing her as a Donald Trump supporter who was determined to make him look bad.
+The explosive review, which the AG requested after two state employees came forward in February with allegations against the governor, found that he had “sexually harassed a number of current and former New York State employees by, among other things, engaging in unwelcome and nonconsensual touching, as well as making numerous offensive comments of a suggestive and sexual nature that created a hostile work environment for women.”
+The governor had also attempted to retaliate against one of his accusers by smearing her as a Donald Trump supporter who was determined to make him look bad.

 Immediately facing calls to resign, Cuomo responded in a recorded video.
 He was perplexed!
 How could he be accused of such behavior?
 After all, a family member of his was a victim of sexual assault like one of his accusers, Charlotte Bennett.
-“I thought I had learned a lot about the issue from my family’s experience,” Cuomo said explaining why he made sexually inappropriate comments to Bennett.
+“I thought I had learned a lot about the issue from my family’s experience,” Cuomo said, explaining why he made sexually inappropriate comments to Bennett.
 “I thought I could help her work through a difficult time.
 I did ask her questions I don’t normally ask people.”
 His prepared response was a masterpiece of denial, defiance, injured self-righteousness, all wrapped up in layers of absurdity.

 Sound familiar?

-One year ago, there weren’t too many people comparing Andrew Cuomo to then-president Donald Trump.
-Trump was botching the COVID response, Cuomo was earning praise as a real leader who was handling the massive crisis in New York by marshaling facts and deploying impressive political skill.
+One year ago, there weren’t too many people comparing Andrew Cuomo to then-President Donald Trump.
+Trump was botching the COVID response while Cuomo was earning praise as a real leader who was handling the massive crisis in New York by marshaling facts and deploying impressive political skill.
 Plus, he was the apparently fully engaged father of two teenage daughters.
-But as complaints about how his administration handled the pandemic and allegations about his bullying and sexually predatory behavior surfaced, I realized maybe the governor and the then president had a few things in common, aside from being powerful men from New York.
+But as complaints about how his administration handled the pandemic and allegations about his bullying and sexually predatory behavior surfaced, I realized maybe the governor and the then-president had a few things in common, aside from being powerful men from New York.

 Let’s start with the allegations of sexual harassment.
-During the Trump era, whenever allegations about a Democratic politician surfaced like the ones against Al Franken, a group of people—usually pundits and people dedicated to the Democratic Party—come out of the woodwork to play a few rounds of “whataboutism.”
+During the Trump era, whenever allegations about a Democratic politician surfaced like the ones against Al Franken, a group of people—usually pundits and people dedicated to the Democratic Party—came out of the woodwork to play a few rounds of “whataboutism.”
 You’re complaining about fill-in-the-blank creating a culture of fear, or assaulting women, or engaging in duplicitous behavior, or fill-in-the-blank, but what about Donald Trump?
 Of course, hardly any politician comes close to Donald Trump in terms of being credibly accused of sexual assault by a long list of women.

 After the incendiary 2005 tape was released just weeks before the 2016 election, where Trump can be heard bragging about sexually assaulting women, he dismissed his actions as mere “locker room” talk and went on to win the election.
 The dozens of women who have stepped forward to describe flagrant misbehavior by the former president have been repeatedly demeaned and dismissed.
-In 2019, Trump said one of his most prominent accusers Jean Carroll was “totally lying” and added, just for that special dash of credibility, that she was “not my type.”
+In 2019, Trump said one of his most prominent accusers, E. Jean Carroll, was “totally lying,” and added, just for that special dash of credibility, that she was “not my type.”

 In addressing the allegations leveled at him, Cuomo took a similar, albeit more eloquent, approach, focusing on his own misunderstood behavior rather than slandering those who stepped forward.
-“The facts are much different than what has been portrayed,” Cuomo mewled during his response, claiming that his accusers were “misinterpreting” his behavior and demeanor towards them.
+“The facts are much different than what has been portrayed,” Cuomo mewled during his response, claiming that his accusers were “misinterpreting” his behavior and demeanor toward them.
 He had done nothing wrong, he insisted, and was going nowhere.
 “I do it with everyone!” he said of the allegations that he inappropriately touched state staffers.
 “Black and white, young and old, straight and LGBTQ, powerful people, friends, strangers, people who I meet on the street.”

 Ever eager to provide evidence, Cuomo also released his own report.
 It contained dozens of photos of Cuomo hugging an assortment of people like his own mother and Joe Biden.
 He also included a photo of former President Barack Obama hugging Hillary Clinton and, just to be bipartisan, former president George W. Bush hugging a white-haired lady.